 Conditions created by the Humboldt Current enable the animal inhabitants of the Ballestas and the nearby Paracas Peninsula to thrive.
 The cold current pulls up water from the ocean floor, bringing both lower temperatures and nutrients to the surface.
 These conditions create an ideal feeding zone for fish, consequently drawing larger predators.

-Notable species include the guanay guano bird, the blue-footed booby, the tendril, the Humboldt penguin as well as fur seals, sea lions and other mammals.
+Notable species include the Guanay cormorant, the blue-footed booby, the tendril, the Humboldt penguin as well as fur seals, sea lions and other mammals.

 The Paracas Peninsula is a desert peninsula within the boundaries of the Paracas National Reserve.
 The peninsula is located within the Paracas District of Pisco Province in the Ica Region, on the south coast of Peru.